sharkdp/bat/README.md

 `24bit`.
 Otherwise, `bat` will not be able to determine whether or not 24-bit escape sequences are supported (and fall back to 8-bit colors).

+### Line numbers and grid are hardly visible

+Please try a different theme (see `bat --list-themes` for a list).
+The `OneHalfDark` and `OneHalfLight` themes provide grid and line colors that are brighter.

 ## Development

 ```bash